-- 34. To qualify for an Honours/Foundation degree, a candidate shall have: - (a) pursued an approved programme of study; - (b) satisfied the attendance and other requirements of the programme; - (c) satisfied the programme requirements of the regulations for progression to the award; - (d) been awarded APL credits and a minimum of 120 credits awarded in either level 5 for the Foundation degree or level 6 of an honours degree programme at Bishop Grosseteste University.
+- 34. To qualify for an Honours/Foundation degree, a candidate shall have: - (a) pursued an approved programme of study; - (b) satisfied the attendance and other requirements of the programme; - (c) satisfied the programme requirements of the regulations for progression to the award (see paragraphs 39 and 40); and - (d) in the case of APL: been awarded APL credits and in addition achieved a minimum of 120 credits awarded in either level 5 for the Foundation degree or level 6 of an honours degree programme at Bishop Grosseteste University.